porjo/youtubeuploader/README.md

         notify channel subscribers of new video.
 Specify '-notify=false' to disable. (default true) -oAuthPort int
-        TCP port to listen on when requesting an oAuth token (default 8080) -privacy string
+        TCP port to listen on when requesting an oAuth token (default 8080) -playlistID value
+        playlistID to add the video to.
+Can be used multiple times -privacy string
         video privacy status (default "private") -quiet